RubyDevInc/paho.mqtt.ruby/README.md

 ```

 #### Writing loop
 The writing loop send the packets which have previously been stacked by MQTT operations.
-This loop also accepts a parameter whih is the maximum packet number that coul be write as MAX_WRITING (PahoMqtt::MAX_WRITING).
+This loop also accepts a parameter which is the maximum packets number that could be write as the MAX_WRITING constant (PahoMqtt::MAX_WRITING).
 The writing loop exit if the maximum number of packet have been sent or if the waiting packet queue is empty.
 ```ruby
 ### Writing 'max_packet' packets to the client socket
 client.loop_write(max_packet)